Dr. Feelgood (band)

-Dr. Feelgood are an English pub rock band formed in Canvey Island, Essex, in 1971, the group are best known for early singles such as "She Does It Right", "Roxette", "Back in the Night" and "Milk and Alcohol".
-The group's original distinctively British R&B sound was centred on Wilko Johnson's choppy guitar style.
-Along with Johnson, the original band line-up included singer Lee Brilleaux and the rhythm section of John B. Sparks, known as "Sparko", on bass guitar and John Martin, known as "The Big Figure", on drums.
-Although their most commercially productive years were the early to mid-1970s, and in spite of Brilleaux's death in 1994 of lymphoma, a version of the band (featuring none of the original members) continues to tour and record.
+Dr. Feelgood are an English pub rock band formed in 1971.
+Hailing from Canvey Island, Essex, they are best known for early singles such as "She Does It Right", "Roxette", "Back in the Night" and "Milk and Alcohol".
+Their original and distinctively British R&B sound was centred on Wilko Johnson's choppy guitar style.
+Along with Johnson, the initial band line-up included singer Lee Brilleaux and the rhythm section of John B. Sparks, known as "Sparko", on bass guitar and John Martin, known as "The Big Figure", on drums.
+Although their most commercially productive years were the mid to late-1970s, and in spite of Brilleaux's death in 1994, a version of the band (featuring none of the original members) continue to tour and record.

 Career

 Early years

-The band was formed in Canvey Island in 1971 by Johnson, Brilleaux and Sparks, who had all been members of existing R&B bands, and soon added drummer John Martin.
-They took their name from a 1962 record by the American blues pianist and singer Willie Perryman (also known as "Piano Red") called "Dr. Feel-Good", which Perryman recorded under the name of Dr. Feelgood & The Interns.
-The song was covered by several British beat groups in the 1960s, including Johnny Kidd & The Pirates.
-The term is also a slang term for heroin or for a physician who is willing to overprescribe drugs.
+The band were formed on Canvey Island in 1971 by Johnson, Brilleaux and Sparks, who had all been members of existing R&B bands, and soon added drummer John Martin.
+They took their name from a 1962 record by the American blues pianist and singer Willie Perryman (also known as "Piano Red") called "Dr. Feel-Good", which Perryman recorded under the name of Dr. Feelgood & the Interns.
+The song was covered by several British beat groups in the 1960s, including Johnny Kidd & the Pirates.
+The term is also a slang term for heroin or for a physician who is willing to over-prescribe drugs.

 By late 1973, the band's driving R&B influence had made them one of the most popular bands on the growing London pub rock circuit, which included regular appearances at the Lord Nelson music pub venue.
-They soon recorded their debut album, Down by the Jetty, for United Artists in 1974.
+They recorded their debut album, Down by the Jetty, for United Artists in 1974.
 Like many pub rock acts, Dr. Feelgood built up a dedicated following and were known primarily for their high energy and intense live performances constantly honed through their touring and regular performances.
 Their studio albums such as Down by the Jetty and Malpractice (1975) added significantly to their rising popularity.

 Their breakthrough 1976 live album, Stupidity, reached number one in the UK Albums Chart (their only chart-topper).
+The Ramones were the opening act for the group's May 1976 shows at the Bottom Line in New York.

-But after the 1977 follow-up Sneakin' Suspicion, Johnson left the group because of conflicts with Lee Brilleaux.
+After the 1977 follow-up Sneakin' Suspicion, Johnson left the group because of conflicts with Lee Brilleaux.
 He was replaced by Gypie Mayo.
-The band with Mayo was never as popular as when Johnson was in the line-up yet they went on to enjoy their only top ten hit single in 1979, with "Milk and Alcohol".
-Johnson, who died in 2022 went on to form the group Solid Senders before joining Ian Dury and The Blockheads in 1980.
+The band with Mayo were never as popular as when Johnson was in the line-up, yet they went on to enjoy their only top ten hit single in 1979 with "Milk and Alcohol".
+Johnson, who died in 2022, went on to form the group Solid Senders before joining Ian Dury and the Blockheads in 1980.